APNIC-Labs/draft-kskroll-sentinel/README.md

    particular node in the DNS.
 This document specifies a mechanism that will allow an end user and third parties to determine the trusted key state for the root key of the resolvers that handle that user's DNS queries.
-Note that this method is only applicable for determing which keys are in the trust store for the root key.
+Note that this method is only applicable for determining which keys are in the trust store for the root key.

    There is an example / toy implementation of this at http://www.ksk-